mrsimpson/slides-context-is-all-you-need/slides/02-lego-story.md

 <!--

-*"Programming used to be like professional Lego building - you place every piece yourself"*

-*"Now I explain to the computer in German what I want to build, and it builds it like a Lego robot"*

 **Speaker Notes:**

-I used to tell my daughter that programming is like professional Lego building - only the cleanup is faster.
-You carefully place each piece, following your mental blueprint, building something complex from simple components.
+Main message: Programming has transformed from manual piece-by-piece work to natural language instruction of intelligent systems

+- Professional Lego
+- natural languages as interface
+- Dramatic transformation

+*Transition: But this raises a fundamental question.*

+...

-But recently, I had to update that explanation.
-Now I tell her: "I explain to the computer in German what I want to build, and it builds it like a Lego robot."
-The transformation has been that dramatic.
+I used to explain programming to my daughter as "professional Lego building" where you place every piece yourself.
+Now I tell her it's like explaining to the computer in German what you want to build, and it builds it like a Lego robot.
+This transformation has been that dramatic - we've moved from manual, methodical construction to intelligent automation that understands intent and context.
+This raises the fundamental question of how AI systems became so capable at understanding what we want.

-This image perfectly captures that transformation.
-On the left, we see the traditional approach - careful, methodical, piece-by-piece construction.
-On the right, we see the new reality - intelligent automation that understands intent and executes the vision.

-[Audience Engagement] How many of you have tried to explain your job to your kids?
-[Show of hands, brief interaction]

-The key insight here is that this transformation was only possible because the "robot" (our LLM) reached a level of maturity where it could understand context and intent, not just follow step-by-step instructions.

-But here's the thing...
 -->